 The Unintended Outcomes of Well-Intentioned Mission Projects

 This is a hard article to write.
 I don’t want to write it, but I need to.
-I want to write it because it seems we have gotten a bit off course in our mission efforts.
-The bottom line is that we are engaging in projects and ministries that are a few degrees off.
-To some, that may not seem like a big deal, but consider this.
+I need to write it because it seems we have gotten a bit off course in our mission efforts.
+Even if we are just a few degrees off that can be huge in the long run.
+That may not seem like a big deal to some people, but consider this.
 If you were trying to get from San Francisco to Washington, D.C., and you are just one degree off when you start, you'd end up on the other side of Baltimore, 42.6 miles away.
+Add several more degrees of and …. well you get the picture.
 Close, but you were heading to DC.
-So whether you’re 10 miles or 42 miles off, you still missed your mark.
+So whether you’re 42 miles off or 400 miles off, you still missed your mark.
 That is the route that many of our Christian mission efforts have gone.
 Close, but we have not hit our targets.

 In Christian mission work, there is this idea that any project, well-intended and driven by a genuine desire to impact the world, is a good project.
 I am so thankful for people who want to do something Vs sit around.
 BUT … (big pause), it is essential to acknowledge that not all mission projects are created equal.
 Just because a project is well intended does not mean it is effective.
 I have seen many projects that were well intended, and they ended up doing more harm than good.